-Combine flour, salt, and baking powder.
-Add butter and milk and combine well.
-The dough will be fairly wet.
-Sprinkle with flour and pat into disk 1 inch thick and place in fridge while making the filling for the pot pie.
+In a large mixing bowl, combine the flour, salt, and baking powder.
+Add in the butter and milk and mix until just combined.
+The dough will be fairly wet, but should still hold together.
+Turn the dough out onto a floured surface, sprinkle the dough with flour, and pat it into a disk 1-inch thick.
+Wrap in plastic wrap and chill in the refrigerator while making the filling for the pot pie.

-Place cubed potatoes, along with 1 teaspoon kosher salt into a medium sized stock pan and cover with cold water.
-Bring the water to boil and then reduce the heat to medium and simmer the potatoes until fork tender, about 15 minutes.
-Once cooked, drain the potatoes.
+While the chicken is simmering, place cubed potatoes and sliced raw carrots, along with 1 teaspoon kosher salt into a medium stock pan and cover with cold tap water.
+Bring the water to a boil and then reduce the heat to medium-low and simmer the potatoes and carrots until fork-tender, about 15 minutes.
+Once cooked, drain the vegetables and set them aside.

-Slowly add in ½ cup milk and ½ cup chicken stock, whisking in well to incorporate into the roux.
+Slowly add in ½ cup milk and ½ cup chicken stock, whisking well to incorporate.
 Bring the mixture to a boil, while whisking constantly.

-Stir in the cooked chicken, cooked potatoes, frozen carrots, and frozen peas and gently stir to combine.
+Stir in the cooked chicken, cooked potatoes, carrots, and frozen peas, and gently stir to combine.

 Pour the chicken and vegetable mixture into a buttered 2-quart or 9x13 casserole dish.

-Remove the biscuit dough from the refrigreator and place on a floured surface.
-Roll out the biscuit dough to ¼ inch thick and cut into long strips.
+Remove the biscuit dough from the refrigerator and place it on a floured surface.
+Roll out the biscuit dough to ¼-inch thick and cut into long strips.
 Place strips lengthwise across your dish and then width wise (a lattice pattern.)

-Whisk the egg together with 1 tablespoon water and brush over dough strips.
-Sprinkle with seeds if using.
+Whisk the egg together with 1 tablespoon of water and brush over dough strips.
+Sprinkle with sesame seeds and poppy seeds, if using.

-Bake at 350 for 30-40 minutes until dough is golden brown and filling is bubbling hot.
+Bake at 350 degrees F for 30-40 minutes until dough is golden brown and filling is bubbling hot.